 The roots of Tobii Dynavox lie in two assistive technology industry pioneers: Sweden-based Tobii Technology and U.S.-based DynaVox.
 In 2014, the companies merged to give a voice to people with disabilities worldwide.

-The Dynavox part of Tobii Dynavox started in 1983, when a group of Carnegie-Mellon University graduate student volunteers were working at the Rehabilitation Institute of Pittsburgh with young people with disabilities.
-One of the students, Gary Kiliany, met a woman with cerebral palsy who couldn't communicate verbally.
+In 1983, Gary Kiliany, a graduate student at Carnegie Mellon University volunteering at the Rehabilitation Institute of Pittsburgh, met a woman with cerebral palsy who couldn’t communicate verbally.
 With guidance from Professor Mark Friedman, Killiany created a device known as the EyeTyper that allowed the woman to compose and speak what she wanted to say.
-Killiany and Friedman teamed up with local businessman Tilden Bennett to form Sentient Systems Technology, Inc. They mass-produced and marketed three generations of the EyeTyper across the U.S., giving Americans with significant speech impairment the ability to communicate.
-Sentient Systems sold the patent to the US Navy and reinvested the proceeds into the company.
+Killiany and Friedman teamed up with local businessman Tilden Bennett to form Sentient Systems Technology, Inc. They mass-produced and marketed three generations of the EyeTyper across the US, giving Americans with significant speech impairment the ability to communicate.

-In 1991, Sentient Systems shipped the first DynaVox-branded products, which were the first AAC devices to feature touch screens with dynamic displays.
+In 1991 they shipped the first DynaVox-branded products — AAC devices that featured touch screens with dynamic displays.
 Two years later, the company introduced word and grammar prediction, allowing faster message composition.
-While this touch-controlled technology would become DynaVox’s signature product, its devices could also be accessed through switches, audio and visual scanning, and other methods.
-After a 1998 merger with Sunrise Medical, Sentient Systems became DynaVox Systems Inc.
+This touch-controlled technology would become DynaVox’s signature product.

-By 2000, the traditional consumer for AAC technology had evolved from school-age children with congenital physical conditions to include adult survivors of head injuries, strokes, and other accidents that left them without functional speech.
-Around this time, DynaVox led a lobbying effort resulting in Medicare coverage for AAC devices, a milestone that would prove beneficial to thousands of people.
-In 2004, DynaVox acquired Mayer-Johnson, creator of Boardmaker special education software and the proprietary PCS symbols found on Tobii Dynavox devices today.
+In 1998 Sunrise Medical and Sentient Systems merged to become DynaVox Systems Inc. At that time, the traditional consumer of AAC devices had evolved from school-age children with congenital physical conditions to include adult survivors of head injuries, strokes, and other accidents that left them without functional speech.
+DynaVox led a lobbying effort resulting in Medicare coverage for AAC devices, a milestone that would prove beneficial to thousands of people.

-Throughout the 2000’s, DynaVox continued to set new industry standards for portable AAC devices.
-The company also began experimenting with eye tracking technology and in 2008 launched the EyeMax, a device that individuals could access through their eye movements.
+Throughout the 2000s, DynaVox continued to set new industry standards for portable AAC devices, including the launch of the EyeMax, a device that individuals could access through their eye movements.

 Tobii Technology’s May 2014 acquisition of DynaVox merged two companies dedicated to raising the quality of life for people with communication and mobility challenges.
 By this time, Tobii had become well established as the leading provider of eye tracking solutions for communication and computer/environmental access for individuals with conditions such as ALS, Rett syndrome, spinal cord injury and cerebral palsy.
 Simultaneously, DynaVox was known as the premier source of AAC solutions for speech, language and learning challenges related to autism, aphasia, cerebral palsy and other neurological disorders.